Fudgy Vegan Brownies

-Seriously, these are the BEST vegan brownies.
+These are the BEST vegan brownies.
 They’re easy to make, perfectly fudgy with a rich chocolate flavor and a gorgeous shiny, crackly crust we all love!
+A totally crowd pleasing and homemade recipe.

 10 tries later and we finally have it.
-The PERFECT vegan brownies, completely from scratch!
+The perfect fudgy vegan brownies, completely from scratch!
 Seriously, these are so good you will never go back to a boxed brownie mix again.
-They’re fudgy, but not too fudgy, have a gorgeous shiny, crinkly crust (I’ll explain the method soon), are made in one bowl, and work with gluten free or regular flour!

 Plus, they’re made without black beans or avocado, just good old fashioned brownie ingredients that you can’t even tell are vegan!